Are you vulnerable to union organizing?

 Working for an employer of choice provides a level of satisfaction that few things in life can.
 “It is about aligning individual personal success with organizational success,” explains Kim Michel-Clark, Senior HR Consultant at Adept HR Solutions.

 These points are a great way to evaluate your company’s success in working toward the distinction of an employer of choice.
-But how do you know what to measure?.
-Important criteria shared by employers of choice may include the following:
+But how do you know what to measure?
+The following is a brief list of employer of choice characteristics:

 By looking for traits such as those above and assessing the morale of an organization’s employees, a sufficient framework for evaluation should emerge.
 Beyond internal evaluation, you’ll want to assess how others who come in contact with the company feel – are they satisfied with how they were treated and served by employees?

 “Another area that I think is critical is communication and transparency,” Michel-Clark continued.
 “Employees want to be involved and know what is going on, they need to have meaning in their work and be a valued member of the team.”
 Your company can get closer to this status with focused effort and evaluations regarding areas that can be used to improve employee satisfaction.

 “It is about the relationship an employee has with his or her manager,” says Michel-Clark.
 “Did they feel a connection, did they learn with their manager, did they get stretched and prepared for their next assignment?”

 For Michel-Clark, “being an employer of choice is about employee experience, if they leave for any reason, would that employee recommend your organization to others as a place to work?”

 Balancing company goals with employee needs is a challenge in any organization.
 When a company is a true employer of choice, those two objectives become the basis for satisfaction for everyone involved.
 Employees know that their work is meaningful, and management takes the time to explain how the individual’s success supports the company’s growth and success.
 This can come in the form of OKR’s and celebrating individual, team, and company achievements.